Customizing node system configuration

 Editing by updating an existing node pool

-To edit a node system configuration by updating an existing node pool, update the node system configuration with the values that you want.
-Updating a node system configuration overrides the node pool's system configuration with the new configuration.
+To edit the node system configuration of an existing node pool, follow the instructions in the Update node pool tab for adding the configuration to a node pool.
+Updating a node system configuration overrides the node pool's system configuration with the new configuration, which requires recreating the nodes.
 If you omit any parameters during an update, they are set to their respective defaults.

 If you want to reset the node system configuration back to the defaults, update your configuration file with empty values for the kubelet and sysctl.
 For example: